why teachers are quitting

 I’ve been in some classrooms where I felt I couldn’t teach at all because of all the distractions, behaviour problems, and fires to put out.
 This is overwhelming for new teachers who were expecting to do more teaching than refereeing.

-Challenging parents is one of the big stressors of the teaching profession, and sadly, it’s not unheard of for parents to misbehave themselves – become rude, aggressive or even bully the teacher.
+Unfortunately, parents haven’t been much help in this regard.
+Challenging parents is another stressors of the teaching profession, and sadly, it’s not unheard of for parents to misbehave themselves – become rude, aggressive or even bully the teacher.

-8. Ineffective school leadership
+7. Ineffective school leadership

 As a student growing up, I saw the school principals as mainly being in the background.
 It wasn’t until I became a teacher that I realized how important an effective principal is.